John Peel

 Teenage kicks: The John Peel story

-There are few names in British broadcasting history that have the same impact as John Peel.
-Along with icons like Kenny Everett, John Peel is regarded to be one of the founding fathers of radio, and someone who helped to shape the music industry as we know it today.
+Few names in British broadcasting history have the same impact as John Peel.
+Along with icons like Kenny Everett, John Peel is regarded to be one of the founding fathers of radio and someone who helped to shape the music industry as we know it today.

-Peel is regarded by some radio enthusiasts to be one of the most important men that the global musical culture has ever encountered.
+Radio enthusiasts regard Peel to be one of the most important men that the global musical culture has ever encountered.

 However, there’s more to Peel’s story than meets the eye.
 Peel was a man with his finger on the pulse of the musical scene, but he was also someone with a somewhat disturbing personal background.

-Here at Radio Fidelity, we believe in sharing the whole history when it comes to something as important and iconic as radio.
+Here at Radio Fidelity, we believe in sharing the whole history of something as important and iconic as radio.

-That’s why we’re going to give you this behind-the-scenes look at everything you need to know about John Peel, from his world-famous “Sessions”, to the arguments that arose after his untimely demise.
+That’s why we’ll give you this behind-the-scenes look at everything you need to know about John Peel, from his world-famous “Sessions” to the arguments that arose after his untimely demise.

 Let’s peel back the curtains.